-The provided studies investigate the above mentioned key parameters.
+The provided studies ii) to vi) investigate the above mentioned key parameter.
 Therefore, they provide information that would contribute to the conclusion on this key parameter.

 However, the reliability of these studies is significantly affected by the deficiencies identified in Section 3 of the Appendix on Reasons common to several requests.